-Having completed Unit 3, in the final unit of the course you will fully realise and present your Major Project.
-On the Fashion Image pathway, the realisation of your project is made up a body of work alongside a supporting workbook containing research, development and realisation.
+Having completed Unit 3, during the final unit of the course you fully realise and present your Major Project.

-Important note concerning academic progression through your course: If you are required to retake a unit you will need to cease further study on the course until you have passed the unit concerned.
+Important note concerning academic progression through your course:

+If you are required to retake a unit you will need to cease further study on the course until you have passed the unit concerned.
 Once you have successfully passed this unit, you will be able to proceed onto the next unit.
 Retaking a unit might require you to take time out of study, which could affect other things such as student loans or the visa status for international students.